wakininja/AlarmClock-SkillTest-Project/README.md

 **How To Use**
-  * To Use this alarm which click the below link to see this live & play with it simple :)
+  * To Use this alarm click the link https://wakininja.github.io/AlarmClock-SkillTest-Project/ to see this alarm live & play with it simple :)

 **Web Technologies Used**